 - The crash was unrelated to drugs or alcohol.
 You can make the claim that drugs and alcohol did not contribute to the crash and that other outside factors led to the accident.

 If you were arrested and charged with vehicular manslaughter, it is in your best interest to schedule a consultation with Holland Law, LLC, in York, Lancaster, or Chester County.
 You have too much to lose not to.
-Call our office at 803-219-2630, or complete the contact form on our website to schedule your consultation today.
-Mr. Holland operates offices in Fort Mill and Rock Hill to better serve you.
+Call our office at 803-219-2630 or complete our contact form to schedule a consultation today.
+We maintain offices in Fort Mill and Rock Hill to better serve you.
+Don’t hesitate to get in touch as soon as possible.

 Tom Holland previously served as the General Counsel for the Lancaster County Sheriff’s Office, the City Solicitor for the City of Lancaster, and as a Special Assistant United States Attorney for the Sixth Circuit Solicitor’s Office.
 He is a single father, and through his own divorce gained valuable insight he now uses to provide Fort Mill and Rock Hill, SC families with the best representation.
 Learn more about Tom Holland.